Effect-TS/effect/packages/schema/README.md

 ### Handling Async Transformations

-When your schema involves asynchronous transformations, neither the `parseSync` nor the `parseEither` functions will work for you.
-In such cases, you must turn to the `parse` function, which returns an `Effect`.
+When your schema involves asynchronous transformations, neither the `decodeUnknownSync` nor the `decodeUnknownEither` functions will work for you.
+In such cases, you must turn to the `decodeUnknown` function, which returns an `Effect`.

 ```ts
 import * as S from "@effect/schema/Schema";